 As discussed in the What is Open Access? section of this guide, Gold Open Access involves publishing in an OA journal or subscription ‘hybrid’ journal where the publisher makes an individual article OA.
 It also features the application of a Creative Commons Licence and (often) the payment of a fee known as an Article Processing Charge (APC) to the publisher.
 Given the vast majority of subscription journals now offer a 'Gold' option, if you are submitting to one of these journals, you will likely be prompted as to whether you would like to pay an APC at the time of acceptance.
-University of Melbourne staff and students are able to obtain discounts on APCs with some publishers - please see the following section for details.
+University of Melbourne staff and students are able to obtain discounts and fee waivers on APCs with some publishers - please see the following section for details.

 American Chemical Society: The Library's subscription to ACS journals entitles UoM authors to discounted APCs.
 Individual members of the ACS are entitled to a further discount under the ACS Author Rewards program.

-BioMed Central: The Library has a BMC Supporter Membership which gives a 15% discount on the APCs of all research articles accepted for publication in journals published by BioMed Central, Chemistry Central and SpringerOpen.
+BioMed Central: The Library has a BMC Supporter Membership which provides a 15% discount on the APCs of all research articles accepted for publication in journals published by BioMed Central, Chemistry Central and SpringerOpen.

 F1000 Research: All authors publishing on the platform F1000 Research from UoM are entitled to a 10% discount.
 See the F1000 Workspace for more information.